 With the Prime PPO plan, we’ll pay for part of your out-of-network care, but you may pay more out of pocket.
 If you need urgent or emergency care, or get out-of-area kidney dialysis, we’ll cover it even if the provider isn’t part of the Prime network.

-You’ll have to choose a primary care physician (PCP).
+You’ll have to choose a primary care provider (PCP).
 You can find a network doctor in this directory.

 Your PCP will issue referrals to participating specialists and facilities for certain services.
 For some services, your PCP is required to obtain prior authorization from ${company} Medicare.